qwww-12/asm/README.md

 # Assembly language

 ### run assembly code
-- for run and compile code asm need install nasm for compile asm file to object file like this:
+1- for run and compile code asm need install nasm for compile asm file to object file like this:

-        nasm -f elf64 file.asm -o file.o
+        nasm -f elf64 code.asm -o objetc_file.o
-+      -f for chose format depending on your system now need excutable file we use command ld and ld for extruct excutable file from object file like this:
+       -f for chose format depending on your system
+2- now need excutable file we use command ld and ld for extruct excutable file from object file like this:
-        ```ld -o file file.o```
+        ```ld -o excutable_file object_file.o```

-./file for run this file that have a code asm
+3- we get a excute file and run this file like normal way just c language:
+        ```./excutable_file```